DanPark13/DanPark13/README.md

 I'm a sophomore student at the [Franklin W. Olin College of Engineering](https://www.olin.edu) studying computer science.
 I'll be updating this page from time to time with updates on what I'm doing and/or interested in, but for now, check out my stuff here and my [portfolio website](https://danpark13.github.io/)!

 ## 🔭 I’m currently working on...
-- 📖 Building a Lisp Programming Language in C
 - 💬 Discord Bot that sends Timed Messages
 - 🚧 Redesigning my Portfolio Website

 ## 🌱 I’m currently learning...
 - 🌐 Full Stack Web Development
-- 🎓 Machine Learning with Python
-- 🧩 Data Structures & Algorithms with C++
 - 🤖 Robotics Operating System (ROS) with Python
 - 🎼 Sound Production

 ## 🤔 I'm interested in...
 - 📂 Contributing to Open Source Projects
 - 🖥️ Digital Transformation
 - ☕ Linux Distribution Flavors
 - 💰 Cryptocurrencies

 <!-- - 👯 I’m looking to collaborate on ...